NeuroGal/neurogal.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

+STILL EDITING! the text below is about me, the rest of the stuff is the template

 I am  an **aspiring Cognitive Computational Neuroscientist**.
 My interests include anything mind related, from everyday perception to rare strokes of genious.

 I am especially eager to understand the computational principles underlying our subjective inner world (consciousness, there I said it!).
 In my work I hope to shed light on these perennial issues by combining large datasets of human electrophysiology with behavioral computational modelling.